July 31, 2023

 6. Wait for some time after the payment confirmation for your registrar to update the WHOIS database information.

-There are dozens of domain registrars, and the steps to add privacy protection to an existing domain on each one are similar to what we explained above.
+There are dozens of domain registrars, and the steps to add privacy protection to an existing domain are similar to what we explained above for each of them.

 FAQs on Domain Privacy